When packing plein-air gear, don’t take too much equipment.

 - a stool;

-Many artists consider that the best field easel is French one.
-It has a capacious drawer for different supplies, folds down to become the top of the box.
+Many artists consider that the best field easel is a French one.
+It has a capacious drawer for different supplies and folds down to become the top of the box.

 I like my lightweight tripod, which supports a board.
-I assemble and disassemble all the construction easily.
-The steady three-legged platform allows me to experiment with quite big panels and canvases.
+I can assemble and disassemble all the construction easily.
+The steady, three-legged platform allows me to experiment with larger panels and canvases.

-Your easel should preferably be fitting into a backpack.
+Your easel should preferably fit into a backpack.
 There are special art backpacks – their pockets hold both a panel and a tripod.

 - Vermilion and Alizarin Crimson;

 - Cadmium Yellow;

 The optimal number of brushes is 5-7.
 Keep them in a waterproof case.

 A comfortable folding stool is relatively heavy (about 2.5 pounds), but you’ll need something to sit on.
 If you are painting among large stones, a cushion can replace the stool.

 Artists have different preferences.
 Perhaps you cannot imagine working outdoors without: